Backbeats (Erin Brockovich) Erin Brockovich (2000)

 34. [98m] Theresa's clinical interviews alienate the plaintiffs, Pamela Duncan writes a letter telling everyone to get new lawyers, and the coalition fractures.

-36. [103m] Erin saves a hostile town hall meeting on binding arbitration by invoking Love Canal — those plaintiffs from 1978 are still waiting.
-(Falling Action)
+36. [103m] Ed saves a hostile town hall meeting on binding arbitration by invoking Love Canal — and Erin watches him do it without taking the room herself.

-Potter explains binding arbitration to a packed community hall: no jury, no appeal, the judge's decision is final.
+Potter and Ed explain binding arbitration to a packed community hall: no jury, no appeal, the judge's decision is final.
 The residents revolt — who gets what, some want to wait ten years, nobody trusts the process.
-Erin stands and takes the room: those about to leave should keep 1978 in mind, the year of the Love Canal controversy — those plaintiffs are still waiting for their money.
-She appeals to solidarity: there are people in this room who can't afford to wait, and are you going to make them?
+Erin watches the meeting fall apart and holds back.
+Ed steps in with the line that turns the room: keep 1978 in mind, the year of the Love Canal controversy; those people are still waiting for their money; think about where you'll be in fifteen or twenty years.
 The room begins signing.
-They're still 150 short.
-Erin tells Ed she'll go door-to-door.
-Ed's response is unguarded: she did good.
-The post-midpoint approach is working — Erin persuades through shared stakes rather than volume.
+They're still about 150 short of the threshold.
+Ed says they'll have to go door-to-door for the rest.
+As Ed leaves, Erin offers him the unguarded compliment — "You did good" — and Ed deflects, "We'll see."

 37. [107m] George comes back to watch the kids while Erin canvasses Hinkley.
 Katie finds a case photo of a sick girl her own age and asks why her mama can't help her.

-38. [112m] Charles Embry approaches Erin in a diner, reveals he was ordered to shred PG&E documents about the holding ponds — and that he kept copies.
+38. [113m] Charles Embry approaches Erin at the Lost Cause Saloon, reveals he was ordered to shred PG&E documents about the holding ponds — and that he kept copies.
 (Escalation)

-A scruffy man at a diner counter tells Erin he's been watching her at the barbecue and the town meeting.
+A scruffy man at the bar tells Erin he's been watching her at the barbecue and the town meeting.
 She assumes he's hitting on her and tries to leave.
 Then Embry drops it: would it be important if, when he worked at the plant, he destroyed documents?
 Erin's one-word response is perfectly calibrated.
-She excuses herself, fights her cell phone for a signal in the desert, reaches Ed, and races back.
-Embry tells his cousin's story — kidney tumors, no colon, dead at forty-one, nosebleed-soaked masks in the cooling towers.
-He was sent to shred memos about the holding ponds and test well readings.
-But he wasn't a very good employee.
+She excuses herself, fights her cell phone for a signal in the desert, and reaches Ed — who coaches her through a protocol against her instincts: don't pepper him with questions, just let him talk, people want to tell their story.
+She returns to the bar, opens with "sorry" and an offer of another beer, and then stops talking.
+Embry tells his cousin's story — kidney tumors, no colon, dead at forty-one, nosebleed-soaked masks in the cooling towers — with only one short clarifying interjection from Erin ("a mask?").
+Her first real question, "he say why?", comes after about twenty-five seconds of his testimony; she asks one more, "did you look at the stuff you destroyed?", and then lets him return to the memos about the holding ponds and the test well readings.
+He wasn't a very good employee.
 He kept copies.
-This is the smoking gun — and Embry gave it to Erin because she was the person at the barbecue and the town meeting who made him feel he could talk.
-The post-midpoint tool works: personal trust delivered what legal subpoenas could not.
-The real Charles Embry's document preservation was confirmed as pivotal in the actual PG&E Hinkley arbitration.[^ext7]
+The real Charles Embry's document preservation was confirmed as pivotal in the actual PG&E Hinkley arbitration.[^w3]

 39. [118m] Erin delivers all 634 signed arbitration agreements and the 1966 PG&E memo proving Corporate knew the water was poisoned.
 (Climax)

 Erin brings George to Hinkley to show him what he helped build.
 She tells Donna the verdict in person: $333 million total, $5 million for the Jensen family.
 Donna can't comprehend the number.
 Erin echoes Donna's earlier line: it's a good day.
 Back at the office, the firm has expanded — new phones, new desks, Brenda can't work the system.
 Erin is already on the phone working Kettleman, a second contamination case.
 Ed walks in with an envelope and tells her the bonus figure is not exactly what they discussed — he felt it was not appropriate.
-Erin launches into a tirade about the way her work is valued — the old combative tool surfaces one last time.
+Erin launches into a tirade about the way her work is valued.
 Then she opens the envelope.
 Two million dollars.
 She cannot speak.
 Ed delivers the film's closing line, a mirror of Erin's courtroom insult from beat 4: do they teach beauty queens how to apologize?
 Because you suck at it.
-For the first time, Erin doesn't need to fight to be valued.
-She already is.
-The $333 million was the largest direct-action lawsuit settlement in US history at the time of the ruling.[^ext8]
+The $333 million was the largest direct-action lawsuit settlement in US history at the time of the ruling.[^w4]

 The Two Paths Arc